 - Be prepared to attend callbacks.

 Tips for a Successful Musical Audition:

-- Consider a song choice that complements your voice, showcases your range, and, if possible, stylistically is similar to How to Succeed in Business.
+- Consider a song choice that complements your voice, showcases your range, and, if possible, stylistically is similar to The 25th Annual Putnam County Spelling Bee.

 - Do not be upset if the directors cut you off prior to the end of your song.
 This only means they have heard enough to make a determination about your audition.